Frequently asked questions

 Within designated areas the police and community support officers (CSO) have the power to:

-What is the safer neighbourhood teams (SNTs) and what do they do?
+What are Safer Neighbourhood Teams (SNTs) and what do they do?

 Dedicated teams of police officers and police community support officers based on each ward in Tower Hamlets will provide additional policing resources to the borough of Tower Hamlets and therefore provide additional reassurance to those who live, work or socialise in Tower Hamlets.

-Safer neighbourhood teams will each consist of a minimum of one police sergeant, two police constables and three police community support officers.
+Safer Neighbourhood Teams will each consist of a minimum of one police sergeant, two police constables and three police community support officers.
 Contact information for all Tower Hamlets Safer Neighbourhood Teams can be found via this link.

-When and who refers customers to the safer neighbourhood team?
+When and who refers customers to the Safer Neighbourhood Teams?